Financial Barriers and the Pursuit of Net Zero Emissions

 Jason pointed out that as technology develops and Net Zero building standards become the norm, the switch to more energy efficient solutions will likely become more affordable.
 But more needs to be done now to offset the costs that prevent homeowners from investing at this pivotal stage, which in turn, prevents builders from acquiring the skills they need to meet future standards.

 “It’s easy to sell consumers on the benefits of an energy efficient home – even heat, better air quality, cost savings on your heating bill – but if we can’t get them over that financial hurdle, we can’t fully get there,” he stated.
-“If we want to be able to meet the government’s Net Zero goals, we need to make it more accessible for consumers to purchase energy efficient homes (or make renovations) that can help reduce our country’s carbon emissions.”
+“If we want to be able to meet the government’s net zero emissions goals, we need to make it more accessible for consumers to purchase energy efficient homes (or make renovations) that can help reduce our country’s carbon emissions.”

 One way to do this, Jason suggested, would be to get financial institutions on board by looking at lending from a different perspective.